djipco/webmidi/website/api/classes/OutputChannel.md

 Adds a one-time listener for the specified event.
 The listener will be executed once and then destroyed.
-It returns the [**Listener**](Listener) object that was created and attached to the event.
+It returns the [`Listener`](Listener) object that was created and attached to the event.

-To attach a global listener that will be triggered for any events, use `EventEmitter.ANY_EVENT` as the first parameter.
+To attach a global listener that will be triggered for any events, use [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT) as the first parameter.
 Note that a global listener will also be triggered by non-registered events.
-For example, this will trigger global listeners: `myEmitter.emit('bogus')`.

   **Parameters**